 - Heptagon shape.
 Waterproof and high wind resistant.

 - Good ventilation.
-There is a top opening for a hot flue pipe and two windows at the top for good airflow.
+There is a top opening for a hot flue pipe and two windows for good airflow.

 - This product does not come with a burning stove or hot flue pipe